 2. The Department Chair is also responsible for the overall direction and management of the department, including:

-a. overall responsibility for the planning and administration of academic programs within the department including the evaluation and enhancement of instruction,
+a. overall responsibility for the planning and administration of academic programs within the department including the scheduling of classes, the assignment of non-instructional workload, and the evaluation and enhancement of instruction,

 b. the formulation, development, and implementation of strategic plans for the department,

 c. the preparation and administration of the department's budget,

+d. the oversight of hiring of temporary faculty,

+e. the oversight of department-affiliated staff,

-d. the proper implementation of the adherence to all University, school and departmental policies and procedures, especially those relating to personnel administration,
+f. the proper implementation of the adherence to all University, school and departmental policies and procedures, especially those relating to personnel administration,

-e. the preparation of required reports, position descriptions, and hiring requests. f. the performance of other responsibilities as assigned by the School Dean.
+g. the preparation of required reports, position descriptions, and hiring requests.

+h. the performance of other responsibilities as assigned by the School Dean.

 E. EVALUATION

+Within the chair’s initial semester of service, the Dean or Dean’s designee shall provide and review all criteria and evaluation procedures through which the chair will be evaluated during their term.
+The chair shall document in writing having reviewed these criteria, and that documentation be placed in the chair’s Personnel Action File (PAF).

+A holistic (informal) review of chairs shall occur during the second semester of the second academic year following appointment.
+This review is to be formative, in that the focus is on generating feedback that facilitates enhancement of performance and provides opportunities for reflection.
+Results of the holistic review shall not be subject to dissemination with department faculty, staff, or students.

+Interim chairs who serve in the position for one year or less shall not be subject to a holistic (informal) review.
+Interim chairs who serve for more than one year will be subject to a holistic review during the final semester of service.

-1. 4.
-A formal evaluation of the Chair shall occur in the academic year in which the normal term of the Chair is to be concluded.
+4. A formal evaluation of all chairs shall occur and be completed by the end of the first semester during the academic year in which the normal term of the chair is to be concluded.
 The evaluation should be based, in part, upon progress toward the achievement of written departmental goals.
+Holistic (informal) reviews and formal evaluations of chairs shall be initiated by the School Dean or Dean’s designee and conducted by the Office of Institutional Effectiveness (OIE).

+Consistent evaluation criteria for both holistic (informal) reviews and formal evaluations shall be generated by the Office of Institutional Effectiveness (OIE) or a comparable third party.
+Criteria must have demonstrated validity and reliability, as well as including space for written comments.
+Departments shall have discretion in requesting additional discipline-specific criteria be added by OIE to the review form.

+The Office of Institutional Effectiveness (OIE) shall make available the review form to all concerned parties, including department faculty, staff, students, the Dean’s Office, the Office of Faculty Affairs, and any departmental advisory boards.
+Links to participate in the holistic review or formal evaluation will be provided electronically to all concerned parties.

-The report of the evaluation results shall be placed in the Chair's Open Personnel File.
+The report of the formal evaluation results shall be placed in the Chair's Open Personnel File.
+Holistic (informal) reviews will not be placed in the Chair's Open Personnel File.

-Information resulting from the evaluation which may be useful to the department should be shared by the Chair and/or Dean with the departmental faculty.
+Quantitative results of the formal evaluation which may be useful to the department shall be shared by the Dean or Dean’s designee with the departmental faculty, staff, and students.
+Written comments shall not be made public.

-2. Where the evaluation is scheduled, notice of the evaluation shall be posted in the department office and prominently in the School seeking written comments from all concerned including staff and students.
-All such comments must be signed.

-3. The evaluation shall be conducted by the School Dean according to procedures developed by the school faculty.
-These procedures shall provide for input from the faculty of the department.
-The evaluation should be based, in part, upon progress toward the achievement of written departmental goals.

 F. VACANCIES